 For the diamond pushup, begin by getting into a pushup position with the hands placed close together to form a diamond.

-Performing the diamond pushup will even garner a tricep contraction similar to that from the dip, which is impressive since it is just a bodyweight movement.4 For those wondering what muscles do dips work, they target the lower pec, the long head of the tricep, and even stretch the shoulder slightly.
+Performing the diamond pushup will even garner a triceps contraction similar to that from the dip, which is impressive since it is just a bodyweight movement.11 For those curious about the muscle groups targeted by dips, they primarily engage the lower pecs, the long head of the triceps, and also provide a slight shoulder stretch.

 Now, ensuring that the wrist is straight and aligned with the forearm, cue the movement by pulling the weight up, imagining the shoulder rotating is causing the dumbbell to be raised.